oracle/opengrok/Repository-synchronization.md

 cleanup:
   command: ['http://localhost:8080/source/api/v1/messages?tag=%PROJECT%', DELETE, '']
 ```

+**Note: the above `-U 'http://localhost:8080/source` twice in `reindex-project` is not a typo.
+It must be specified twice - for the python and for the indexer.**

 The above `opengrok-sync` command will basically take all directories under `/ws-local` and for each it will run the sequence of commands specified in the `sync.conf` file.
 This will be done in parallel - on project level.
 The level of parallelism can be specified using the the `--workers` option (by default it will use as many workers as there are CPUs in the system).